1930 Custom Hupmobile

 The letter writing went on, and Dr. Knoch received replies from American Bosch regarding a magneto and to Air Associates regarding their Anilol fuel additive.
 Interestingly, Milton Chapel of Air Associates claimed that hundreds of racecar drivers had adopted Anilol from its introduction to the racing community in October of 1938 to the time of his writing to Dr. Knoch, which was only seven months later.

 We don’t know if the supercharger was ever added to the Bonneville Hupp or if Dr. Knoch ran the car with alternate fuels or additives after 1938.
 Our records drop off after those dates, aside from the documented chain of ownership.

 The Bonneville Hupp stayed in Frank’s possession until recently when John Snowberger, Russell Snowberger’s son, purchased the racer in order to turn back the hands of time and restore his father’s 1932 Hupp Comet.

-White Glove Collection acquired the body and chassis of the 1930 Hupmobile Bonneville from John Snowberger and is currently restoring it to its 1932 racing configuration, including an original Model H engine.
+White Glove Collection acquired the body and chassis of the 1930 Hupmobile Bonneville from John Snowberger and has restored it to its 1932 racing configuration, including an original Model H engine.